madhurkumar/ambari-kibana-service/README.md

 # Ambari Kibana Service

-The Ambari Kibana Service is a custom service for Ambari that allows you to install and manage Kibana via Ambari.
+The Ambari Kibana Service is a custom service for Ambari that allows you to install and manage Kibana via Ambari along with x-pack.
 This service is provided as a community project and is not supported by Hortonworks.
 Futhermore, this service is intended for testing and development and should not be used in a production environment.
 This service is for Ambari 2.4.x and Kibana/Elasticsearch 5.2.2

 ## Installation